 Unimproved Parcels are bare lots that have no buildings or other structures.
 Sonoma County Code Chapter 13A defines regulations for unimproved parcels, including vegetation within 10 feet of roadsides or adjoining structures.
 The Rebate Program may include improvements on unimproved parcels based on recommendations from the Defensible Space Assessment.

-The Wildfire Adapted program provides free Defensible Space Assessments to all homes and unimproved parcels in the program areas.
+The Wildfire Adapted program provides free Defensible Space Assessments to all homes and unimproved parcels in the project areas.

 The Zone Zero ember-resistant zone is currently not required by law, but science has proven it to be the most important of all the defensible space zones.
 Because it is so important, it will be a requirement for Defensible Space within the next two years for properties in State Responsibility Areas.
 This zone includes the area under and around all attached decks and requires the most stringent wildfire fuel reduction.
 The ember-resistant zone is designed to keep fire or embers from igniting materials that can spread the fire to your home.